zuchunshan/NNparser/readme.md

 ​			The cells/layers with the maximum  cost are marked as:

-​				The maximum output Tensor:  Red,
+​			- The maximum output tensor: Red,

-​				The maximum weight tensor: Pink
+​			- The maximum weight tensor: Pink

-​				The maximum matrix multi-add  costs : Green.
+​			- The maximum forward matrix multi-add costs : Green.

+​			- The maximum backward matrix multi-add costs : Yellow.

 ### 3.2  Model Graphs

 ​	A graph to visualize the model structure will be also generated with the same name as the table file.

 ## 4. Add your own model